 Remembering and Recording Shropshire’s Rural Pub Heritage

 The project, which is funded by Historic England, involves desk-based research and site visits to characterise these local heritage assets and their significance.
-This will result in a consistent dataset, held by the Shropshire Historic Environment Record (HER), which means that the results will be available to key decision makers – strategic planners, Conservation Officers and planning officers, and individuals who may be involved in further assessment work.
+We will produce records for each pub that will be held by the Shropshire Historic Environment Record (HER) and Archive.
+This means that the results will be available to key decision makers – strategic planners, Conservation Officers and Planning Officers – if they need to understand the significance of a building (for example, as part of the planning process) – as well as anyone involved in further assessment or research.

 As well as being concerned with these pubs as physical historical assets, the project will use them as means of gathering collective, cultural memories and an opportunity to carry out activities and training allied to the research within local communities.
 This work will help establish the significance of the assets which are still identified as ‘pubs’ in planning or licensing terms, as well as improving capacity, knowledge and heritage skills within local communities, and helping them champion the conservation and enhancement of their local historic environment.

 Are you interested in exploring local history?

 - Discover top tips for carrying out your own research

 - Explore a range of online research tools and how to use them

 - Hear from specialists and share your experiences